jebax/TheShallotReact/README.md

 # The Shallot in React [![Build Status](https://travis-ci.org/jebax/TheShallotReact.svg?branch=master)](https://travis-ci.org/jebax/TheShallotReact) [![Maintainability](https://api.codeclimate.com/v1/badges/64da5abffe3c3bcbeb2a/maintainability)](https://codeclimate.com/github/jebax/TheShallotReact/maintainability)
 *The Shallot* is a single-page news summary app, using the [Guardian API](https://open-platform.theguardian.com/documentation/) to fetch tech news headlines and thumbnails.
 Clicking on a headline will display a short summary of the article (using the [Aylien Summarization API](https://aylien.com/text-api/summarization/)), and then clicking on the headline again will link the user to the original article.

-This is a React re-imagining of [this](https://github.com/jebax/TheShallotSummary) pure JS project.
+This is a React re-imagining of [this](https://github.com/jebax/TheShallotSummary) vanilla JS project.
 After learning how amazing React is for creating single-page apps, I decided I had to give this a go!

 I use Travis for CI; a production build is available here: http://the-shallot.surge.sh/.